Associate Professor Jennifer Ridgley

 - Urban policing and law enforcement

-- GEOG 4023 Migration, Citizenship, and the City
+- GEOG 4023 Winter – Power and Resistance in the City

 2012 Co-authored with Justin Steil “’Small Town Defenders’: The Production of Citizenship and Belonging in Hazleton, Pennsylvania.”
 Environment and Planning D: Society and Space 30.6.